Charles Bateman (architect): Personal life

-Life and career

-Bateman was born in Castle Bromwich, the son of architect John Jones Bateman and Mary Margaret Culbard (1825-1869), and educated at St Marylebone Grammar School and Grange School Eastbourne.
+Bateman's grandfather was the architect Joseph Bateman, who practised at the end of the 18th century, and the beginning of the 19th.
+Charles Edward was born in Castle Bromwich, the son of architect John Jones Bateman and Mary Margaret Culbard (1825-1869), and educated at St Marylebone Grammar School and Grange School Eastbourne.
+Bateman died in 1947 in retirement in Bourton-on-the-Hill.
+He left £49,565.

+Career

-In 1880 he was articled as a trainee in his father's practice before spending two years in the offices of London architects Verity and Hunt.
+In 1880 Bateman was articled as a trainee in his father's practice before spending two years in the offices of London architects Verity and Hunt, from 1885 to 1887, and continued his studies at the Architectural Association.
 Verity and Hunt also had offices in Evesham, and it was while working here that he developed an interest in the traditional vernacular architecture of the South Midlands that was to be a lifelong preoccupation.

 On returning to Birmingham as a qualified architect in 1887, Bateman entered into partnership with his father as Bateman and Bateman.
 As part of a well-established practice work was readily available, and he was able to move away from the gothic styles of his father towards a style that incorporated both the simplicity of the Arts and Crafts movement and the late English Renaissance styles of Richard Norman Shaw.

 Bateman was an early pioneer of the Arts and Crafts style in Birmingham and built a series of large suburban properties, with particular concentrations in King's Heath, Four Oaks and his native Castle Bromwich, along with more urban offices, factories and townhouses in Birmingham City Centre.
 His love of the Cotswolds also led to a reputation for the sensitive design of country houses and series of projects conserving significant historic Cotswold structures such as the Lygon Arms in Broadway.

+In 1905, Bateman and Alfred Hale (later his business partner) won design competitions for the Free library, Northfield, Birmingham, and High Wycombe Town Hall.

+Institutions

 Bateman became a pillar of Birmingham's architectural establishment.
-Elected a fellow of the Royal Institute of British Architects in 1898 he went on to serve three terms as President of the Birmingham Architectural Association (which had been founded by his father) and become a senior lecturer in architecture at the Birmingham School of Art.
+Elected a fellow of the Royal Institute of British Architects in 1898, he went on to serve three terms as President of the Birmingham Architectural Association (which had been founded by his father).
+His first two presidential terms occurred between 1897 and 1899.
+He become a senior lecturer in architecture at the Birmingham School of Art.
 He was also a major figure in local Freemasonry, becoming Provincial Grand Deacon of the Province of Warwickshire.

-Bateman died in 1947 in retirement in Bourton-on-the-Hill.
+Legacy

+Bateman left his architectural drawings and sketches to Birmingham Free Library, or if unacceptable, to Birmingham and Five Counties Architectural Association.
+The same association received his portrait in oils and other personal effects.